abr/abr.github.io/_products/brainboard.md

 that you can directly program from within Nengo.
 Use Nengo to build brains in hardware.

-These inexpensive boards open neuromorphics up to anyone.
+The Brain Board software works on inexpensive off-the-shelf boards, which opens neuromorphics up to anyone.
 Explore and exploit the advantages of neuromorphic computing in the classroom, the innovation lab, or your basement.